 Professor of Finance

-The focus of his current research is asset valuation with particular attention given to the behavior of asset risk.
-Presently, he serves as an Independent Director and Nominating and Governance Committee chair of FundVantage Trust, an independent mutual fund series trust in Delaware.
+The focus of Mansur’s current research is asset valuation with particular attention given to the behavior of asset risk.
+Presently, he serves as an independent director, and nominating and governance committee chair of FundVantage Trust, an independent mutual fund series trust in Delaware.

 Associate Professor of Management in the School of Business Administration